-I was not expecting such an overwhelming response when I started my hiking and trekking collaboration series “Travel Bloggers Share their favourite Hikes around the world“.
-Hiking and trekking in various parts the world is definitely one of my favourite outdoors activities to do and it seems that it is a lot of other peoples as well.
-It allows you to take in the beautiful surroundings at your own pace, see things that you do not normally see while keeping fit at the same time.
+I was not expecting such an overwhelming response when I started my Hiking and Trekking collaboration series.
+Hiking and trekking have become more and more popular since travelling was reduced due to covid.
+It allows you to take in the beautiful surroundings at your own pace, see things that you do not normally see.

 Here is the second part of my collaboration with 6 inspirational travel bloggers who share experiences of their favourite hikes around the world and why.